nico916/dominion-cpp/README.md

 ### Object-Oriented Design

 The project is heavily based on OOP principles to create a modular and extensible architecture.
 -   **Inheritance & Polymorphism**: A base `Card` class defines a common interface.
-Derived classes like `CardTreasure`, `CardVictory`, and `CardAction` implement specific behaviors.
+Derived classes like `CarteTresor`, `CarteVictoire`, and `CarteAction` implement specific behaviors.
 This allows us to store all cards in a polymorphic collection (e.g., `std::vector<std::shared_ptr<Card>>`) and handle them uniformly.
--   **Encapsulation**: Classes like `Player` and `PlateauJeu` (GameBoard) encapsulate their own state and logic, exposing only necessary methods to interact with them.
+-   **Encapsulation**: Classes like `Joueur` and `PlateauJeu` (GameBoard) encapsulate their own state and logic, exposing only necessary methods to interact with them.

 ### Modern C++ & Memory Management

 To ensure robust and safe memory management, this project leverages modern C++ features:
--   **Smart Pointers**: `std::shared_ptr` is used extensively to manage the lifecycle of `Card` and `Player` objects.
+-   **Smart Pointers**: `std::shared_ptr` is used extensively to manage the lifecycle of `Card` and `Joueur` objects.
 This completely avoids manual `new`/`delete` calls, prevents memory leaks, and handles shared ownership of cards between the game board, player decks, and hands.
 It also made safe down-casting with `std::dynamic_pointer_cast` straightforward.

 ### Modular Structure